garrettdimon/reviewer/README.md

 ```

 That's just the tip of the iceberg, though.
 For the full story on Reviewer's capabilities and benefits, the [Overview](https://github.com/garrettdimon/reviewer/wiki/Overview) is the best place to start.
 Or if you'd like to see how it's configured under the hood, the [Configuration Instructions](https://github.com/garrettdimon/reviewer/wiki/Configuration) go even deeper.

-**Note:** As of August 2021, Reviewer is a work in progress.
-While it's working great reviewing its own code, it's not quite ready for wider usage.
-Once, it's ready, it will provide more helpful installation and usage details.

 [![build](https://github.com/garrettdimon/reviewer/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/garrettdimon/reviewer/actions/workflows/main.yml)
 [![coverage](https://img.shields.io/codecov/c/github/garrettdimon/reviewer?token=UuXUlQAA2e)](https://codecov.io/gh/garrettdimon/reviewer)